hexagon5un/embed_with_elliot-circular_buffer/readme.md

 The original repository can be found at https://github.com/hexagon5un/embed_with_elliot-circular_buffer along with the accompanying article at https://hackaday.com/2015/10/29/embed-with-elliot-going-round-with-circular-buffers/

+Additional information specific to this library and the differences between it and Elliot's original work may be found at http://www.forembed.com/circular-buffers/

 # Status #

 This library is useful for creating one or more circular buffers.
 At this time, I believe that the library is well.

 # Using this library #